 World Wetlands Day:

 World Wetlands Day marks the signing of The Convention on Wetlands of International Importance that took place in Ramsar, Iran on February 2, 1971.
 The goal of this international celebration is to raise public awareness of the value of wetlands and to promote wetland conservation.
-This year’s theme, Wetlands and Water will highlight wetlands as a source of fresh water and promote actions to stop the loss of this crucial wetland function.
+This year’s theme, Wetlands and Human Wellbeing, highlights the interconnectedness between wetlands and our own physical, mental and environmental health.

 Why Care about the Wetlands?